dlon450/4DFlowNetv2/README.md

 # 4DFlowNetv2
-Refined adaptation of Super Resolution 4D Flow MRI using Residual Neural Network
+Refined adaptation of Super Resolution 4D Flow MRI using Residual Neural Network.
+This repository supplements the article https://arxiv.org/pdf/2111.11660.pdf.

 This is a refinement of the [original 4DFlowNet repository](https://github.com/EdwardFerdian/4DFlowNet) using Tensorflow 2.0 with Keras.
 Changes include:
 * Experimentation with dense and cross-partial blocks instead of residual ones